 A must-have for anyone who frequently works closely with metallic fumes, paint spray, or small dust particles.
+Mask is made to fit larger faces.

 Whether you're a hobby metal worker or a professional who deals with toxic chemicals every day, a good respirator can help protect you from harm.